Small Breed Rescue of East Tennessee

 Check out these helpful dog care topics at www.aspca.org: general care, introducing a new dog, jumping, barking, crate training, destructive behavior, house training, mouthing and nipping, separation anxiety, urine marking, leash manners, sit training, and grooming.

+Make your pet's home "Poison Safe" with these tips from ASPCA.
 For a list of potentially dangerous plants go to ASPCA's List of Toxic Plants.